 Taking care of a body can be really confusing.
-As more and more data and tech are available to us, it’s so tempting to consume and compare- but trusting trackers, food logs, and external body ideals can actually erode trust in our own body and in the signals it gives us.
-When we wait to eat until a food journal gives us permission to eat, or exercise until a tech device tells us we can stop, we ignore the voice of our own body’s wisdom signaling hunger or tiredness.
+As more and more data and tech is developed to manage our bodies, it’s tempting to buy all the latest tools and compare and check our stats religiously- but trusting trackers, food logs, and external body ideals can actually erode trust in our own body and in the signals it gives us.
+When we wait to eat until a food journal gives us permission to eat, or keep exercising until a tech device tells us we can stop, we ignore the voice of our own body’s wisdom signaling hunger or tiredness.

 In case no one has told you lately: YOUR BODY IS WISE.
 Your body is not the enemy.
 It does not require being caged, restricted, or controlled.
 It deserves to be treated with the care you’d give to someone you love: Let it take up space.
 Don’t ignore it when it’s talking, and if it’s just whispering, pause to listen- because its voice matters.